 Testing of window systems is a critical step to ensure the performance of the building enclosure.
 Whether required by specification or not a minimum level of testing should be performed on each type of window, curtain wall or window wall.
+The minimum area to be tested is 2% of the glazed area of the building.
 For those projects with less than 5000 SF of glazed area then a single 100 SF test area of curtain wall or storefront, or one unit for windows or window wall shall be the minimum.
 The minimum test procedure shall be an AAMA 501.2 or hose stream test.
 This testing is to be performed as soon as the test area(s) or unit(s) are ready and must be prior to installing any surrounding interior finishes.

 - 1. Understand the project requirements as defined by the construction documents. - 2.
 Review the requirements at the Pre-Construction Conference. - a.
 Determine if off site testing is required.
 Mock-up scope and details - b.
 Determine if on site chamber testing is required. - c.
 Determine if standard hose test is required. - d.
 Is existing performance test data available and acceptable? - 3.
 Review performance test mock-up submittal. - 4.
 Schedule mock-up to allow for revisions if required. - 5.
 Schedule any on site testing early in the installation process to allow for revisions if required. - 6.
 Review in place mock-up locations and coordinate with installation sequence.
 Mock-up should occur in the area of initial installation when possible. - 7.
 Establish who is responsible for testing and documentation. - 8.
 Verify that the test is appropriate for the application.
 It is not uncommon to have an AAMA 501.2, or hose test specified for operable windows.
 This is not the appropriate test for this type of window, an AAMA 502 or chamber test is the correct test for this application. - 9.
 If no other testing procedure is specified, a hose stream test (AAMA501.2) should be performed on a representative number of windows or area.
 This test can be performed by the contractors' labor or contracted to an independent testing company. - 10.
 Documentation of all testing is critical and should be filed in the subcontractors file. - 11.
 A representative from Power is to be present for each test. - 12.
-In the event of a failed test a minimum of one additional unit or test area shall be tested at the contractor's expense for each failed test. - 13.
+In the event of a failed test a minimum of two additional units or test areas shall be tested at the contractor's expense for each failed test. - 13.
 Follow this link for Window Testing Preparation